SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

 For each role, insert **3-4 bullet points** about your accomplishments with the following format: "**_Accomplished X by implementing Y which led to Z_**_"_
 Show what you did, how you did it, and what the results were (in numbers, %, …).
  - "_Developed and deployed an machine learning model to mitigate first-party fraud by $2.7M in Q4' 19._"
+ - "_Increased test coverage of the Android app by 80%, which reduced bug tickets from users by 50%_"
+ - "_Built a Node.js API and microservice from scratch with 70% + unit test coverage to serve 100,000+ Users_"
  - "_improved performance to 10,000 req/s with this technique_"
  - "_I’ve been the engineer working for 6 months on feature X for project Y, that was launched in December 2018.
 Gross revenues for our company increased by Y% within 1 year from its launch_"